 A redesigned educational curriculum has been developed that will spark students' interest in habitat conservation and careers in natural resources through science, art, math, and technology.
 The curriculum guides meet a number of national education standards, including the National Science Education Standards, North American Association for Environmental Education Standards and National Visual Arts Education Standards.
-Go to www.fws.gov/juniorduck for more information.
+Get more information from the US Fish and Wildlife Service.

 The overall national winner of the art contest graces that year's JDS and is sold by the U.S. Postal Service (www.usps.com or 1-800-782-6724) and Amplex Corporation (www.duckstamp.com or 1-800-852-4897) for $5.
 All proceeds of the stamp are invested in the program to fund environmental education programs; award the students, teachers and schools that participate in the program; and to market the JDS program.

 JDS in the news